syncthing/syncthing/CONTRIBUTING.md

 written.

-When accepting your first contribution, the maintainer of the project will ensure that you are added to the AUTHORS file.
-You are welcome to add yourself as a separate commit in your first pull request.
+When accepting your first contribution, the maintainer of the project will ensure that you are added to the AUTHORS file, the NICKS file and the list of authors in the about box.

 ## Building